FujiFilm vs Sony Film Simulations | Stop Sacrificing Color

 How to Use Custom Kelvin & Color Filter Adjustments to Match Fujifilm Colors

-If you want to improve Sony colors and get closer FujiFilm's colors, you need to use custom Picture Profile settings and the Kelvin & Color Filter adjustments.
+If you want to improve Sony colors and get closer FujiFilm's colors, you need to use the Picture Profile settings in combination with the Kelvin & Color Filter adjustments.

 Check this out ⬇️